MicrosoftDocs/edge-developer/README.md

 This is the repository for Microsoft Edge **documentation** hosted at [https://docs.microsoft.com/microsoft-edge/](https://docs.microsoft.com/microsoft-edge/).

 If you would like to see new coverage or have feedback, please consider [**contributing**](/CONTRIBUTING.md).
 You can edit the existing content, add new content, or simply create new [issues](https://github.com/MicrosoftDocs/edge-developer/issues).
-We’ll take a look at your suggestions and will work together to incorporate them into the docs.
+We'll take a look at your suggestions and will work together to incorporate them into the docs.

-Find the data for the [`Status`](https://dev.windows.com/en-us/microsoft-edge/platform/status/) page at: https://github.com/MicrosoftEdge/Status.
+Find the data for the [`Status`](https://dev.windows.com/microsoft-edge/platform/status/) page at: https://github.com/MicrosoftEdge/Status.
 The `Status` page provides the latest implementation status and future plans for web platform features in Microsoft Edge.

 # Conventions
   - When adding a page, you must add an entry for it in [toc.md](microsoft-edge/toc.md) for it to appear.